dakeryas/deadbeef-dr-meter/README.md

 clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK dialogue is opened with results.
-The computation for each item is made in parallel (see [Runtime configuration] (#Number-of-parallel-threads)) The log can be saved and is compatible with the DR online database.
+The computation for each item is made in parallel (see [Runtime configuration] (#number-of-parallel-threads)) The log can be saved and is compatible with the DR online database.

 <img src="https://user-images.githubusercontent.com/10599557/143535008-d35afa30-465c-4953-9db3-bbf06e29d9a8.png" width="844">